Ten Reasons Why Wedding Music is so Important

 4 The First Dance

 When the newlyweds take themselves to the dance floor its time for the ever anticipated first dance, this is a prevalent tradition in European and American cultures.
-It usually takes place after the meal and generally kick-starts the wedding reception.
-Dancing into their new married life together and then often the parents take to the dance floor too.
+It usually takes place after the meal and generally kick-starts the wedding reception if you are having one of our extended luxe Saturday weddings.
+Dancing into their new married life together and then often the parents take to the dance floor too

 5 Music over the ages